 To meet our goal of keeping the carbon footprint of our product small we complete our projects with locally sourced bamboo plants grown on American soil whenever possible.
 We strive to educate the public about the benefits of working with the bamboo plant and growing bamboo plants.

-In 2006, Mark and David traveled to the Yucatan to learn about ‘Iron Bamboo,’ a variety that grows almost completely solid unlike most bamboos which grow with a hollow center.
+Curious to learn more about bamboo construction, Mark traveled abroad in search of larger bamboo.
+In 2006, Mark traveled to the Yucatan to learn about “Iron Bamboo”, a variety that grows almost completely solid, unlike most bamboos which grow with a hollow center.

 With his interested piqued, Mark ventured to Thailand in 2009 for his first World Bamboo Organization meeting, followed by a work trip to Cambodia.
 He took a bus and boat to visit the small town of Chi Phat.
 There, he helped to break ground on the beginning stages of building an eco-based community center for the village.

 Continuing his journey, Mark visited The Green School in Bali.
 This was a dream come true!
 The school has tables, chairs, bookshelves, floors, walls, classrooms, gymnasiums, and even bridges made entirely with bamboo.
 This in-person proof solidified Mark’s belief that bamboo is a sustainable solution able to provide the basic human necessity of shelter.